gizmodata/qgizmosql/README.md

 [QGIS](https://qgis.org) is the most dynamic OpenSource Geographical Information System platform, including the QGIS Desktop software application.

+## :warning: Version information

+Between QGIS versions `3.34.5` and `3.34.6`, the packaging for the Windows version of QGIS changed from Python `3.9` to Python `3.12`.

+To keep pace with this evolution, we had to upgrade the plugin package as well.

+As a result :

+- For QGIS versions `3.34.5` and below, the plugin is frozen in version `0.6.3`
+- To get the latest version, you need at least qgis `3.34.6`, this starts with version `0.7.0` of the plugin

 ## Features

 - A new QGIS DuckDB provider is implement with this plugin